Non-Gaussian Photon Correlations in Weakly Coupled Atomic Ensembles

 From the Eq.~\ref{T3v} and ~\ref{T4v}, we see that at large OD, $\hat{T}^{3v}$ and $\hat{T}^{4v}$ are both at $\mathcal{O}(\beta^2)$, which is the leading-order contribution among all possible three-photon-connected diagrams.
 The subleading order $\mathcal{O}(\beta^3)$ three-photon connected diagrams includes two types of diagrams: (1) the diagrams with one three-photon interaction and one two-photon interaction, and (2) the diagrams with three two-photon interactions.
 One representative of each type is shown in Figs.~\ref{fig: three two diag} and ~\ref{fig:twotwotwo mid diag}.
-These diagram are negligible at $\beta\approx 1\%$, but are significant at large OD with $\beta\approx 5\%$.
+The subleading order diagrams are negligible at $\beta\approx 1\%$, but make modest quantitiative corrections on top of the leading order diagrams at large OD with $\beta\approx 5\%$.
 As the diagrams feature a loop structure, we refer to these as loop-order diagrams and their explicit calculation is presented in our accompanying work~\cite{WDM2025}.

-So far we only considered the incoming state of the array as three-photon Fock state.
-For an on-resonance coherent state input $\ket{\alpha}= e^{-\alpha^2/2}\sum_{n=0}^{\infty} \frac{P_{\rm in}^{n/2}}{n!} \int_{-L/2}^{L/2} \prod_{j=1}^n dx_j \hat{a}^\dagger (x_j) \ket{0}$, where $L$ is the quantization length, and $P_{\rm in}=|\alpha|^2/L$ is the input power density per unit length.
+So far, we only considered the incoming state of the array as a three-photon Fock state.
+For an on-resonance coherent state input $\ket{\alpha}= e^{-|\alpha|^2/2}\sum_{n=0}^{\infty} \frac{P_{\rm in}^{n/2}}{n!} \int_{-L/2}^{L/2} \prod_{j=1}^n dx_j \hat{a}^\dagger (x_j) \ket{0}$, where $L$ is the quantization length, and $P_{\rm in}=|\alpha|^2/L$ is the input power.
 In the thermodynamic limit $L, |\alpha|^2 \to \infty$ with fixed $P_{\rm in}$.
 To apply our scattering theoretic approach for coherent input, we employ the following assumption: In the $n$-photon component of the coherent input, we assume that exactly $k$ photons participate in the interaction processes represented by a given $k$-photon diagram (with $k=3$ presented in Fig.~\ref{fig:diagrams}), while the remaining $n-k$ photons scatter independently (being transmitted or lost one by one).
-Consequently, the amplitude for that $n$-photon sector factorizes into the $k$-photon diagram amplitude multiplied by the single-photon amplitudes for the other $n-k$ photons; the full output is obtained by summing this factorized contribution over $n$ and every allowed configuration of the extra $n-k$ photons.
+Consequently, the amplitude for that $n$-photon sector factorizes into the product of $k$-photon diagram amplitude multiplied by the single-photon amplitudes for the other $n-k$ photons; the full output is obtained by summing this factorized contribution over $n$ and every allowed configuration of the extra $n-k$ photons.